swapnil-1310/swapnil-demo/README.md

-file created just to learn that how to creare repo
+file created just to learn that how to creare repo.